nodejs/node/doc/api/util.md

 ## util.inherits(constructor, superConstructor)

+_Note: usage of `util.inherits()` is discouraged.
+Please use ES6 `class` and `extends` to get language level inheritance support, including an unbroken inheritance chain._

 Inherit the prototype methods from one [constructor][] into another.
 The prototype of `constructor` will be set to a new object created from `superConstructor`.